Wolfsburg: Organization

-The city of Wolfsburg is organized into 40 districts.
+The city of Wolfsburg is organized into 41 districts.
 One or more districts make up one of the total of 16 localities which are represented by their own councils.
 Every council has a local official as its mayor.

 First the councils were only established in the 11 localities annexed in 1972.
 They partly took over the functions of the former city councils of each of the districts.
 In 1991 and 2001 some of the localities were split into smaller areas so that today there are 16 localities, each with its own council which are directly elected by the citizens.

 The only exception from this organization is the Allerpark (Aller Park), a local recreation area surrounding the Allersee lake, and the area of the Volkswagen factory which are both located in the central city area.

 The administrative area of Wolfsburg includes six nature reserves.
 Five of them are located in the ancient Aller river valley.

 Politics

-Head of the young "Stadt des KdF-Wagens" became the government assessor Karl Bock on enactment #145 of the chief president of the government of Lüneburg effective from 1 July 1938.
-His followers were also deployed by the government.
+The first mayor of the young Stadt des KdF-Wagens was the government assessor Karl Bock, on enactment #145 of the chief president of the government of Lüneburg effective from 1 July 1938.
+His allies were also deployed by the government.

 In 1946, the military government of the British zone of occupation established a communal constitution following the British example.
-After this, citizens voted for a council which elected a volunteer mayor/ lord mayor as the city's leader and representative.
+After this, citizens voted for a council that elected a volunteer mayor/lord mayor as the city's leader and representative.
 After 1946, the council elected a full-time director to lead the city council.
 In 2001, the city council's dual leadership was abolished.
 It is led by a full-time lord mayor who is also the city's representative.
 Since 2001, citizens directly elect the lord mayor.
 The council still has its own chairperson elected by the council's constitutive conference after every local election.
-The current "Bürgermeister" of Wolfsburg Dennis Weilmann.
+The current Bürgermeister (mayor) of Wolfsburg is Dennis Weilmann.

-The city has been described as a “social democratic utopia”.
+The city has been described as a "social democratic utopia".

 City council

 The city council is made up of the fractions of the different parties (47 seats) and the lord mayor with one seat.
 The lord mayor is head of administration, thus the superior of all employees of the city council.
-The lord mayor is supported by four departmental heads that are voted by the council on his proposal.
+The lord mayor is supported by four departmental heads who are voted in by the council on his suggestion.
 Together, they make up the board of directors of the city administration where the most important decisions concerning administration are deliberated weekly.

 Results of the local elections on 11 September 2011: